 On one of those magical days when you suddenly have free time, you can work on the project, and everything is already set up for you.
 It is like having a “To Do” list in your head, but it consists of tasks/projects that are not super urgent and will improve your life once completed.

 Balancing Motherhood and a Career

-When it comes to balancing motherhood and a career, both can be equally rewarding experiences with the right balance.
-When you prioritize what matters most to you in life, everything else will fall into place.
+When balancing motherhood and a career, both can be equally rewarding experiences with the right balance.
+When you prioritize what matters most, everything else will fall into place.